 Mr. Cortez holds a Masters in Business Administration and Certificate of Strategic Management from the University of Phoenix in the United States.

-Mr. Michaelson trained at the Bar in London, Adam entered the business of Asset Management in 2003, as head of compliance with a small Swiss firm ISC Group, where he stayed until 2008 when he left to take up a post with AD and AD Group, a division of Abu Dhabi Investment Authority (ADIA – SWF) in the UAE specializing in project finance and development of African projects.
+Adam Michaelson trained at the Bar in London, Adam entered the business of Asset Management in 2003, as head of compliance with a Swiss financial firm ISC Group, where he stayed until 2008 when he left to take up a post with AD and AD Group, a division of Abu Dhabi Investment Authority (ADIA – SWF) in the UAE specializing in project finance and development of African projects.
 AD & AD LIMITED is a niche asset management firm, serving a variety of Very High Net Worth individuals, charitable foundations and governmental organizations, broadly, but not exclusively based in the Middle East.
 Company specializes in banking and fixed income transactions (specifically in the leveraged bond and derivatives market) but also includes significant activity in Private Equity, particularly in media and technology funds and a range of corporate finance transactions in both West Africa and the Middle East.
 During this time, he assisted in a number of large projects including the refinancing of CMH, the state Gas company in Mozambique, and the funding of Longflex Metals, a 500 sq. km gold mining operation in Mali.

 In 2013, Adam returned to London as an asset finance specialist for Oracle Capital Group before being promoted to Global Commercial Director where he oversaw two major asset finance transactions and the onboarding of new investor clients with a collective net worth of over EUR 500 billion.
 Oracle Capital Group are the largest Multi Family Office in London with over 25 HNWIs and UHNWIs amongst the client base.
 My role included raising debt and equity finance for their assets and projects, including aircraft and shipping, construction and development projects, as well as active debt portfolio management.
 Adam has substantial experience in Private Equity, Venture Capital, senior debt and project finance along with general business acumen and many year’s experience building relationships with funds and family offices across Europe, GCC and Africa.